 Mitumba traders in Nairobi, and in other towns, get supplies from Gikomba Market, Toi Market, Korogocho or Kawangware.
-Of these flea markets, Gikomba is the most popular in the city and beyond.
+Of these flea markets, Gikomba is the most popular.
 Gikomba is a landmark.
 Your first time there might be a nightmare, if you get lost in the maze of vibanda, but you will go home happy with the bargains.

 Places you ought to know in Gikomba Market

-There are two ways to shop in this market.
-One, you could buy Gikomba bales to take to your shop.
-Alternatively, you could select pieces from the multitude of traders in this market.
+There are two ways to shop in this market: either buy Gikomba bales to take to your shop or select pieces from the multitude of traders in this market.
 Gikomba deals in all types of mitumba items from household utensils to clothes, shoes, books and bedding.

 Here’s an overview of sections of Gikomba Market based on type of items on sale.

 Gikomba shoe traders line the road opposite the Mosque and the D.O’s Office all the way behind the mosque towards the river.
 On the perimeter of the D.O’s Office, shoes on sale are mainly rubber shoes and bathroom slippers.
 Another section to explore is in Majengo area.